juanmitaboada/juanmitaboada.github.io/index.md

 - In my spare time, I am developing my own [ROV Drone Submarine](https://www.juanmitaboada.com/alioli-rov-submarine-drone-diary/) developed only with microcontrollers (Arduino, ESP32 & Raspberry Pi Pico).
 I developed it from scratch.

+- I am an active member of [OpenSouthCode](https://www.opensouthcode.org), a free event to promote and publicize open technologies: free software/hardware and OpenSource that has been held in Málaga (Spain) since 2016.

 - As a Director in Centrologic we became a compact team of 10 people.
 We mainly developed [CODENERIX](https://www.codenerix.com) and built tools for Enterprise Resource Planning for middle-size companies.
 In the meantime, we also became official providers for Google Workspace with a top 150 clients.

 - Nowadays, I also collaborate with [Andalusea Submarine Robotics](https://andalu-sea.com/) in any event that happens during weekends, and I have been a pilot for Submarine ROVs in Open Water.